Revenue recognition

 The five-step revenue recognition model

-Example of recurring recognition
+Example of revenue recognition

 Driftcharge Tip